Agnone and Palermo: May – June 2023

 During her time in Milan, White will undertake a workshop at Fonderia Artistica Battaglia with a dedicated tutor to master the technique of lost-wax casting, which has been used for centuries in the creation of handmade bronze artefacts.
 She will also have the opportunity to visit the Museo Nazionale della Scienza e della Tecnologia Leonardo da Vinci, the largest science and technology museum in Italy, which has in its collection the Enrico Toti submarine, the first submarine built in Italy after WWII.

 Ending the residency in the Umbria region, in Todi, White will spend two months developing and experimenting with her metalworking practice, visiting local foundries and metalworking companies.
-She will be supported by the artist Michele Ciribifera, who was assistant to artist and sculptor Beverly Pepper (1922 – 2020) for 30 years, whose primary material was metal.
+She will be supported by the artist Michele Ciribifera, who was assistant to sculptor Beverly Pepper (1922 – 2020) for 30 years, whose primary material was metal.
 In Todi, White will have a studio where she will learn new techniques and approaches to the new body of work for the final project, assisted by Ciribifera.

 White’s new body of work will form the basis of a solo exhibition in 2024, launching at Whitechapel Gallery and touring to Collezione Maramotti, Reggio Emilia, Italy.